 Xtu’p: Will you come here to eat?

-Xwan: I won’t come here to eat, but I will (come to) sleep here.
+Xwan: I won’t come here to eat, but I will come to sleep.

 Xtu’p: Ah, ok.
 Be safe (lit: go slowly).